Chinese exports accelerate even as Trump escalates trade war

 China’s trade with the U.S. also continued to rise in July despite the tariffs, with exports up 11.2 percent year-on-year, and imports increasing 11.1 percent.

-Analysts still expect a less favorable overall trade balance for China in coming months given it’s early days in the tariff brawl.
+Analysts still expect a less favourable overall trade balance for China in coming months given it’s early days in the tariff brawl.

 After a strong start to the year, growth in the world’s second-largest economy cooled slightly in the second quarter, partly hit by the government’s years-long efforts to tackle debt risks.